Ukraine accuses Gamaredon cyber espionage group of ties to Russia's FSB

 It is reported that the threat actor carried out no less than 5,000 cyber attacks on public institutions and critical infrastructure located in the country, and attempted to infect more than 1,500 government computer systems.
 The majority of the attacks targeted security, defense and law enforcement agencies to Obtain intelligence information.

-Slovakiacyber security"Contrary to other APT groups, the Gamaredon group seems to go to great lengths to try to stay under the radar," the company ESET noted in an analysis report published in June 2020.
-"Even though their tools have the ability to download and execute arbitrary binaries and can be much more stealthy, it appears that this group's main focus is to spread as far and fast as possible within their target networks while attempting to steal data."
+"Contrary to other APT groups, the Gamaredon organization seems to go out of its way to try to stay under the radar," noted Slovakian cybersecurity firm ESET in an analysis published in June 2020."
+Even though their tools, which have the ability to download and execute arbitrary binaries, can be far more stealthy, it seems that the group's main focus is to spread as far and as fast as possible across their target networks while trying to steal data."

 Ukraine accuses Gamaredon cyber espionage group of ties to Russia's FSBIn addition to relying heavily on social engineering tactics as a vector of intrusion, Gamaredon is also understood to have invested in a series of tools for cutting through an organization's defense systems, which are coded in various programming languages such as VBScript, VBA Script, C#, C++, and Use CMD, PowerShell and .NET command shells.